Free-Riders and Underdogs: Participation in Corporate Voting

 107 Pages Posted: 24 Mar 2017 Last revised: 16 Apr 2020

-Voting outcomes can differ from underlying preferences due to strategic selection into voting.
-One explanation for such selection effects is lower participation of shareholders with popular preferences (free-rider effect) relative to those with unpopular preferences (underdog effect).
-We illustrate these effects in a rational choice model in which the voting participation decision depends on the probability of being pivotal and the costs and benefits of voting.
-Based on the model, we structurally estimate unobservable shareholder preferences.
-Using US data, we show that strategic selection into voting is relevant: 13% of voting outcomes in governance shareholder proposals represent only the minority.
+Voting outcomes can differ from underlying preferences due to selection into voting.
+One source of such selection is lower participation of shareholders with popular preferences (free-rider effect) relative to that of those with unpopular preferences (underdog effect).
+We illustrate these strategic effects in a rational choice model in which the voting participation decision depends on the probability of being pivotal and the costs and benefits of voting.
+Based on the model, we structurally estimate unobservable shareholder preferences in US data.
+We show that strategic selection into voting is relevant: 13% of voting outcomes in shareholder governance proposals represent the minority.

 Suggested Citation: Suggested Citation